Install Docker

 brew install --cask docker

-Apple Silicon users: pick the Apple Silicon build (Homebrew picks the right one).
-Some older images are amd64-only and run via Rosetta emulation, which is slower.
-Add --platform linux/amd64 to docker run when you need that.
+On Apple Silicon, grab the Apple Silicon build.
+Homebrew already picks the right one, so you don't have to think about it.
+A few older images are amd64-only and run through Rosetta emulation, which is slower.
+When you hit one, add --platform linux/amd64 to your docker run.

 Linux

-Don't apt install docker.io — it's an older fork.
-Use Docker's official repo.
-The convenience script handles it for most distros:
+Don't reach for apt install docker.io.
+That's an older fork.
+Use Docker's official repo instead, and the convenience script sorts it out for most distros:

 # install docker engine on linux via the official script